 Out with Capitalism and in with Marxism

 The argument gestured at this point should be fairly obvious.
-Marx and Engels come from the Enlightenment period and, as such, not only share in the racist attitudes of the West at the time but also theorise within a racialist (if not racist) white man’s world.
+Marx and Engels come from the Enlightenment period and, as such, not only share in the racist attitudes of the West at the time but also theorize within a racialist (if not racist) white man’s world.
 Is there any evidence to support these claims?

-Is Marxism racist?
+Is Marxism Racist?

 There are various statements that both Marx and Engels make that justify adjudging their views as racist.
 Erik van Ree focuses on six important passages in his article, but I wish to draw out merely two.
 The first is located in the first volume of Marx’s Capital.
-Here Marx says, “Not counting the more or less developed form of social production, the productivity of labour continues to be tied to natural conditions.
-These are all traceable to the nature of man himself, race etc., and to nature surrounding him [emphasis added]”.
+Here Marx says, “Not counting the more or less developed form of social production, the productivity of labor continues to be tied to natural conditions.
+These are all traceable to the nature of man himself, race, etc., and to nature surrounding him [emphasis added]”.

-Marxism and racial superiority
+Marxism and Racial Superiority

 It’s clear that Marx and Engels believed “races” differed in their innate levels of viability and energy.
-Moreover, these two things reportedly offer different performance levels in the productivity of labour.
+Moreover, these two things reportedly offer different performance levels in the productivity of labor.
 Marx and Engels even went so far as to prize “European races” more than non-Europeans.
 The kernel of how to discredit Marxism as an appropriate mobility tool for an effective anti-racist movement is simple.
 As documented in Engels to Laura Lafargue, both Marx and Engels maintain especially negative views of black-skinned people who were seen as comparable to animals.

 Of course, and for the purposes of intellectual balance, both are known champions of the abolition movement.
 Yet, in an 1853 letter to Engels, Marx opines about Jamaica’s longstanding history of having imported “new negro slaves”, occasioning a population predominately comprising of “newly imported barbarians”.
-He goes further: the “present negro generation in America [represents] an indigenous product, more or less turned into Yankees, English speaking etc., and therefore becomes capable of emancipation”.
+He goes further: the “present negro generation in America [represents] an indigenous product, more or less turned into Yankees, English speaking, etc., and therefore becomes capable of emancipation”.

 The Black community, Marxism and BLM

 Evading any accusations of committing a genetic fallacy, it would be impartial of me to clarify something.
 Members of BLM are not racist by extension since Marx and Engels are racist.
-Moreover, members of BLM are not racist by extension of BLM co-founder and her fellow-organisers being Marxists.
+Moreover, members of BLM are not racist by extension of BLM co-founder and her fellow organisers being Marxists.
 My point is simply that Marxism contains views theoretically antithetical to BLM’s anti-racist cause.
 This is fine, you might argue.
 Yet, I personally decry any collateral that offers incredulity to my identity as an autonomous Black Man.